 - We experienced in the first couple of days that after assigning a participant into one of the breakout rooms, and then that participant leaves from the meeting room (not only breakout room), and tries to join in the meeting room again with waiting room enabled, then that participant was kicked out from the meeting room.

-- We don’t still understand the mechanism behind, but once we disabled the waiting room function (right before opening breakout rooms until they are closed), it went totally fine.
+- We do not still understand the mechanism behind, but once we disabled the waiting room function (right before opening breakout rooms until they are closed), it went totally fine.

 - Even after opening breakout rooms, people can join in the meeting room, and the host could assign the new people into one of the breakout rooms.